Who I think I am.

 Answering that “Who Am I?” question is always awkward.
 Because telling you who I think I am isn’t really helpful, is it?
 Well, I’ll try.

-I grew up in Texas and currently live in Texas but do not feel like I belong in Texas.
+I grew up in Texas and currently live in Texas but have never felt like I belonged in Texas.
 I feel like I belong in some county on the west coast of Ireland.
 Maybe I’ll go there to stay someday.
 Or Scotland.
 I think I’d like Scotland.
-Though my previous experience in cloudy climes wasn’t great.
+Maybe I’d fit in there.

 I’m a creativity evangelist.
 I believe that art will save us and that artists are the most important people in the world and that we are ALL artists.
 I’m a bit of a pest about it.
-I even moderate a FB group of creatives trying to just do their thing.
+I even moderate a Facebook group of creatives encouraging each other in their efforts.

 I’m a recovering perfectionist so I just do the best I can and remember that we are all connected and all living creatures deserve to have decent lives, too.